0yapunpun/toDoApp/README.md

 By default it's stablished the assignment called General tasks.
 THe data of the assignmets and the tasks it's stored in the LocalStorage.

 ## Features
-* Creation of assignment taks.
-* Creation of checkbox items
+* Visual track of assignments and tasks.
-* LocalStorage as database.
+* Save information in LocalStorage.
-* Responsive design
+* Responsive design.

 ## Built With
 * HTML
 * CSS
 * JavaScript
+* Webpack